Advanced tip and techniques

 It’s good practice not to over stretch your cast, and fish within your limits.
 A 60ft cast with delicate presentation will defeat a 80ft cast with a heavy landing.
 More than everything, you must quietly believe that at any moment, each cast might catch a fish, and stay true to this belief.
 For every cast that doesn’t catch a fish, and there will be many, just quietly shift focus on to the next cast.
 Stay focused, stay positive and treat the salmon with the respect it deserves.

-How to read a salmon river?
+How to read a river

 Now we are starting to get into the nitty gritty.
 Reading the river is so important and this helps you understand where the salmon lies are and at what river heights.
 I fish the River Teviot in winter for grayling and whilst this is one of my great passions, I am also using this time to work out where all the salmon lies are.